SLeonardB/airdropBot/README.md

   - The sample Telegram bot username to check out for deployed bot: _@FlowMintDropBot_
   - Email improvements to [_developer_.](https://sleonardb.github.io/home/)
   - Ideas to expand the bot are welcome especially concerning smart contract and Blockchain functionality.
   - This code is for _demonstration_ purposes only.
-A real crypto-currency network is to be used in more sophisticated versions of the Bot.
+A real crypto-currency network is to be used in more sophisticated versions of the Bot and on demand.

   ### Author
   * _Leonard Billy Ssekanjako_